nodexpertsdev/RnD/PR_Guide.md

 4. Elementary

 ## URL
-Everyone should add the url of the ticket in his PR.
+Please add the url of the ticket in PR.
 Format for adding url will be *ticket : url of PR*

 ## Assignee